The Price of Privacy in Untrusted Recommendation Engines: Preliminaries

-In order to model limited information, i.e., the fact that users rate only a fraction of all items, we define a parameter $w$ to be the number of items a user has rated (more generally, we only need bounds for $w$--for example, we could have $w=\Theta(f(N))$ for some function $f$).
+In order to model limited information, i.e., the fact that users rate only a fraction of all items, we define a parameter $w$ to be the number of items a user has rated.
+More generally, we only need to know $w$ in an orderwise sense -- for example, $w=\Theta(f(N))$ for some function $f$.
 We assume that the rated items are picked uniformly at random.
-We characterize {\it $w=\Omega(N)$ as the information-rich regime and $w=o(N)$ as the information-scarce regime}.
+We define \emph{$w=\Omega(N)$ to be the information-rich regime, and $w=o(N)$ to be the information-scarce regime}.

-When considering lower bounds, we will specialize this model to the situation where there is only one user class ($K=1$) and where users have perfect knowledge of the type of the items they rate.
+Given this model, the aim of the recommender system is to learn the item-clusters from user-item ratings.
+Note that the difficulty in doing so is twofold: \begin{itemize}[nolistsep,noitemsep] \item The user-item ratings matrix $A$ is incomplete -- in particular, each user has ratings for only $w$ out of $N$ items. \item Users share their information only via a privacy-preserving mechanism (as we discuss in the next section). \end{itemize} Our work exposes how these two factors interact to affect the \emph{sample-complexity}, i.e., the minimum number of users required to learn the item-clusters.
+We note also that another difficulty in learning is that the user-item ratings are noisy -- however, as long as this noise does not depend on the number of items, this does not affect the sample-complexity scaling.